ltgoslo/axolotl24_shared_task/README.md

 **It is a shared task in explainable semantic change modeling, collocated with the [5th International Workshop on Computational Approaches to Historical Language Change 2024 (LChange'24)](https://www.changeiskey.org/event/2024-acl-lchange/).**
 This GitHub repository serves as the main information hub for AXOLOTL.
-**The test phase has finished now. the leaderboard will be published soon.**
+**The test phase has finished now.
+The leaderboard will be published soon.**

 <img align="right" src="axolotl24.png" alt="Axolotl24" title="Axolotl24">